 Menu

-Can endocrine disruptors found in the placenta cause physical changes visible under a microscope?
+Can endocrine disruptors be found in the placenta with tissue changes nearby?

 Based on 1 peer-reviewed studybaby